-Throughout 2021, the Executive Team monitored the implementation of the curriculum and the assessments and changes were made so that the assessments be delivered online in response to identified student needs.
+Throughout 2022, the Executive Team monitored the implementation of the curriculum and the assessments and changes were made so that the assessments be delivered in response to identified student needs.
 All School Staff attended day sessions on the design and implementation of digital technology and using digital platforms (Microsoft TEAMS) effectively to enhance and accelerate learning.
-For Senior courses, our staff was trained and followed the system developed to invigilate and mark examinations online, given that our assessment period, including the Trials was in Covid 19 Lockdown for the entire term, so our students could sit for formative and summative assessments.